RicardoCoelho8/Ballerina_Park_Management_System/GrafanaK6Tests/RESULTS.md

 By analysing the load test tables it can be seen that Ballerina in general as better performance than Java, when focusing on the first configuration with 10 users simultaneously, Ballerina has a better performance in all cases in response times and throughput.
 In the second configuration with 100 users simultaneously, Ballerina still has a better performance in terms of response times, although the throughput is lower than Java when the API Gateway is implemented in Java.
-Leading to the conclusion that Ballerina has a better performance when communicating with other Ballerina services.
+Leading to the conclusion that Ballerina has a better performance than Java when communicating with other services implemented in different technologies for scenarios with high load.

 ## Stress Test

 From the system stress test, the conclusion is that Ballerina with its AOT compilation and HTTP/2 protocol has the best performance in scenarios of high load.
-It can handle more 24% of users at the same time as Java with the same configuration.
+It can handle more ~24% of users at the same time as Java with the same configuration.
 Proving that Ballerina can be a good candidate for distributed systems, as it can handle several users at the same time in scenarios of high load, like black friday sales and other high traffic events.

 ## HTTP/1.1 vs HTTP/2.0

-As for the both HTTP protocols, as expected, HTTP/2.0 has a better performance than HTTP/1.1 in all the cases, as it has features that allow the server to handle more requests at the same time, leading to a better performance in all the cases.
+As for the both HTTP protocols, as expected, HTTP/2.0 has a better performance than HTTP/1.1 in all the cases, that behaviour was expected as it has features that allow the server to handle more requests at the same time, leading to a better performance in all the cases.

 ## Startup times